Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-shuffle-array.md

 // [1, 2, 3, 4, 5]
 ```

-As you can see, the Arrays get normalized sorted.
-But we can also pass a specific argument that we are going to use to randomize the array sorting.
+As you can see, the Arrays get normalized and sorted.
+But we can also pass a specific argument that we will use to randomize the array sorting.

 ```js
 const rockPaperScissor = ['💎', '📄', '✂️'];